jfparie/backlinking/README.md

 Clusters of backlinking sources are indicated in the notebook <a href="https://github.com/jfparie/backlinking/blob/master/Backlinking_source_analysis.ipynb" target="_blank">Backlinking source analysis</a>.
 Some insights:
 - <a href="https://startpagina.nl" target="_blank">startpagina.nl</a>, <a href="https://www.wazzzup.nl" target="_blank">wazzzup.nl</a> and <a href="https://www.blogspot.com" target="_blank">blogspot.com</a> are domains used for backlinking for Djoser, Inholland and Vattenfall.
 - In total, the domain startpagina.nl has ~61m backlinks.
 In comparison: according to ahrefs.com popular websites, such as nrc.nl and wikipedia.com, have respectively ~5.9m and ~11.4m backlinks.
-- ~9k out of total ~15k backlinks pointing to upmention.com are rooted in the website of beauty salon <a href="https://www.yczs.nl" target="_blank">yczs</a>
+- ~9k out of total ~15k backlinks pointing to upmention.com are rooted in the website of beauty salon <a href="https://www.yczs.nl" target="_blank">yczs</a>.
+For instance, click on 'Gifts & specials' in the footer of the website.
 - Photo-website <a href="https://www.flickr.com/people/sanderovski/.nl" target="_blank">Flickr</a> profiles of a Dutch radio DJ is used to backlink to Upmention's website (click on the website mentioned: flowdown.nl)
 - The Swhalian Wikipedia page on Internet (https://sw.wikipedia.org/wiki/Intaneti) is used to backlink to www.upmention.nl.
 Click on the link ’No cure no pay zoekmachine optimalisatie’.